RapidSoftwareSolutions/Marketplace-Spotify-Package/README.md

 | country    | String| An ISO 3166-1 alpha-2 country code.

 ## Spotify.getSingleCategoryPlaylists
-Get a single category used to tag items in Spotify
+Get a list of Spotify playlists tagged with a particular category.

 | Field      | Type  | Description
 |------------|-------|----------